-• Strategically located assets.
+Strategically located assets.
 Our assets are situated close to or within demand based market areas, which positions us well to leverage the services we offer to our customers relative to our competitors.
 We own and operate natural gas storage operations approximately 150 miles northwest of New York City.
 These assets are among the closest natural gas storage facilities to the New York City market and have the capability of delivering natural gas to this market as well as other Northeast and Mid-Atlantic market centers.
-We also own a 1.6 million barrel LPG storage facility located near Bath, New York, which is located approximately 210 miles northwest of New York City and approximately 60 miles from our Stagecoach facility.
-In addition, we own and operate US Salt, a solution-mining and salt production company located in Schuyler County, New York, between the Stagecoach and Steuben natural gas storage facilities, which we believe may add additional natural gas storage capacity to our operations in the Northeast.
+We also own a 1.5 million barrel LPG storage facility located near Bath, New York, which is located approximately 210 miles northwest of New York City and approximately 60 miles from our Stagecoach Facility.
+In addition, we own and operate US Salt, a solution-mining and salt production company located in Schuyler County, New York, between the Stagecoach and Steuben natural gas storage facilities, which we believe may add additional natural gas and LPG storage capacity to our operations in the Northeast.
 We also own and operate an NGL operation in Bakersfield, California, strategically situated between the major refining centers of Los Angeles and San Francisco.
 We believe there are opportunities to further leverage our geographic location, expand our current asset base and to enhance the platform of services we offer to our customers that will further enhance the value and profitability of these assets.

 - Ability to leverage industry relationships.
 Our management team has extensive industry relationships, and they have been successful in leveraging these relationships with both new and existing customers of our midstream operations into profitable opportunities to further grow our operations. - Stable cash flows.
 Our midstream operations consist predominantly of fee-based services that generate stable cash flows.
 Our Stagecoach Facility operations are 100% fee-based with a weighted average contract maturity that extends to September 2014.
-These contracts are with investmentgrade rated customers such as large east coast utilities and major gas marketing firms.
-In addition, our West Coast NGL operations are also primarily fee-based and have little exposure to fluctuations in commodity prices.
-We believe that this further adds to our stable cash flow and enhances our access to the capital markets.
+These contracts are with investment-grade rated customers such as large East Coast utilities and major gas marketing firms.
+We believe that this further improves our cash flow stability and enhances our access to the capital markets.